edekhayser/edekhayser.github.io/_posts/2017-01-16-chess-ai-and-gkstrategist.md

 ### AlphaBetaStrategist

-I do not believe GKMinMaxStrategist uses Alpha-Beta pruning because the documentation makes no mention of it.
-If I get the chance to attend WWDC 2017, I will definitely reach out to an Apple engineer.
+~~I do not believe GKMinMaxStrategist uses Alpha-Beta pruning because the documentation makes no mention of it.
+If I get the chance to attend WWDC 2017, I will definitely reach out to an Apple engineer.~~

+*Update:* GKMinMaxStrategist likely does use this technique.
+I timed the class implemented below, and I timed GKMinMaxStrategist, and Apple's version runs faster.
+My best guess, they use Alpha-Beta pruning as well as other optimizations.
+If I can go to WWDC this year, I still will talk to an Apple engineer

 The code for the AlphaBetaStrategist is the same as MinMaxStrategist, except for these changes: